Learning Decision-Sufficient Representations for Linear Optimization: Introduction

 \section{Introduction}

 In many real-world decision problems, the optimization objective depends on parameters that are not directly observable and must be inferred from data.
 With the surge in available data, it has become common to use empirical evidence alongside contextual knowledge to support decision-making.
-The main challenge is to characterize the smallest set of information needed to identify an optimal decision and to recover it efficiently from finite samples via computationally tractable algorithms.
-Motivated by this, this paper studies the following fundamental question:
+Recent work of \citet{bennouna2025whatdata} settles the information-theoretic side of this question by characterizing exactly when a dataset is sufficient.
+Our focus is the next layer: the computational and statistical problem of finding or learning such datasets efficiently.
+Motivated by this, the paper studies the following question:

-\emph{Which and how many objective measurements are sufficient to identify an optimal decision, and can we learn such measurements with provable guarantees in polynomial time?}
+\emph{Which objective measurements actually matter for optimal decisions, and can such measurements be computed or learned with provable guarantees in polynomial time?}

 We formulate the decision-making problem as a linear optimization with an unknown cost vector and a known feasible region.
 The decision-maker solves